TechValleyGameSpace/include.game/README.md

 6. Once connected, change directory to this project using `cd /var/www/include`.
 7. Run `./server.sh`.
 8. Open your favorite web browser on Windows, and go to the URL, `localhost:3000`.
+9. When you're done testing, enter `Ctrl+C` to stop the server.

 ## Setting Up The Website's Database Fresh Again